encient/python-grocery-management-system/README.md

 # Python Grocery Management System

-A beginner Python project for my university assignment.
+A beginner Python project for my university individual assignment.

 It consists of 3 types of users:
 1. Admin